catalogicsoftware/cloudcasa-helmchart/README.md

     $ helm install cloudcasa cloudcasa-repo/cloudcasa --set clusterID=<Cluster ID>
     ```
     This will install the CloudCasa agent and complete registration of the cluster with the CloudCasa service.

+    See the [installation documentation](https://docs.cloudcasa.io/help/agent-helm.html) for additional options and their uses, including those for use with CloudCasa Self-hosted.

 ### Updating the CloudCasa Agent
 1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under the Protection tab.
 You can also obtain the current setting for it with the command ```helm get values cloudcasa```.